doctorfree/nvim-lazyman/info/Lazyman.md

 ## Lazyman Neovim Configuration Information

 The Lazyman Neovim configuration serves as a reference implementation of a configuration with multiple namespaces and managed via a command line menu interface.
-Currently the Lazyman Neovim configuration provides three separate and distinct namespaces ('candy', 'free' and 'onno').
+Currently the Lazyman Neovim configuration provides three separate and distinct namespaces ('ecovim', 'free' and 'onno').
 To switch between namespaces, set the 'namespace' value in 'lua/configuration.lua'.

 - Install and initialize: **`Installed and initialized by default`**
 - Configuration category: [Default](https://lazyman.dev/features)